Parent Support

 So what …?
 Do you know what to do if you have even the slightest concern?

-How does the curriculum keep children safe
+How does the curriculum keep children safe?

 Online Safety

-Online Safety Policy 2023
+Online Safety policy

 Classification of Risk 4Cs – Classifying Online Risks to Children